rougin/dexterity/README.md

 }
 ```

-Using the `Depot` class improves development productivity as it reduces writing of code relating to CRUD operations.
-As it is also designed to be extensible, it can be used freely without the required methods.
+Utilizing the `Depot` class enhances development productivity by minimizing the need to write repetitive CRUD operation code.
+Its extensible design allows for flexible use, even without all methods being strictly required.

 > [!NOTE]
-> In other PHP frameworks and other guides, `Depot` is also known as `Repository` from the [Repository pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).
+> In other PHP frameworks and guides, `Depot` is also recognized as a `Repository` within the [Repository pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).

-If a `Depot` class is used, the following methods should be defined depending on its usage:
+When a `Depot` class is implemented, specific methods must be defined based on its intended usage:

 ### `create` method

-The `create` method will be used for creating an item based on the provided payload:
+The `create` method facilitates the creation of a new item based on a provided payload:

 ``` php
 // index.php